Amir Khusrau: Development of Hindavi

 Khusrau wrote primarily in Persian.
 Many Hindustani (or Hindi-Urdu) verses are attributed to him, since there is no evidence for their composition by Khusrau before the 18th century.
 The language of the Hindustani verses appears to be relatively modern.
 He used the term 'Hindavi' (meaning 'of Hind, i.e. India or Indians' in Persian) for the Hindustani language, and gave shape to it in the Islamic literature.

 He also wrote a war ballad in Punjabi.
 In addition, he spoke Arabic and Sanskrit.
-His poetry is still sung today at Sufi shrines throughout India and Pakistan.
+His poetry is still sung today at Sufi shrines throughout India.

 In popular culture

 The 1978 film Junoon opens with a rendition of Khusrau's Aaj Rung Hai, and the film's plot sees the poem employed as a symbol of rebellion.

 Amir Khusro, a documentary feature covering his life and works directed by Om Prakash Sharma released in 1974.
 It was produced by the Government of India's Film's Division.

 Amir Khusro, an Indian television series based on Khusrau's life and works aired on DD National, the national public broadcaster, in the 1980s.
 He was portrayed by actor Bhawani Muzamil as a court poet of Alauddin Khalji in the 2018 Indian film Padmaavat by Sanjay Leela Bhansali.

-One of Khusro's poems on Basant, Sakal bun phool rahi sarson, was quoted in an episode of Saladin Ahmed's The Magnificent Ms. Marvel.
+One of Khusro's poems on Basant, Sakal ban, was quoted in an episode of Saladin Ahmed's The Magnificent Ms. Marvel.
 Various renditions of this poem have been recorded time and again, including one sung by Rizwan-Muazzam in Season 8 of Coke Studio Pakistan, as well as another rendition by Pakistani singer Meesha Shafi in collaboration with the instrumental funk band Mughal-e-Funk.
 It was also recreated in the Netflix web series Heeramandi, sung by Raja Hassan.